Before you pack, check this list of items prohibited from entering particular countries and regions.

-Spread the cost by paying in several instalments
+Spread the delivery services cost by paying in instalments

-Expert overseas shipping for more than 25 years
+Expert delivery to Switzerland for more than 25 years

 Switzerland is a landlocked country in Central Europe.
 It is best known for its confectionery delights and breathtaking landscapes.
 Millions of visitors flock yearly for the Alpine scenery, shimmering lakes, and captivating cities.
 Discover charming villages and world-class chocolates, and ski on pristine slopes for a unique blend of nature and culture.

-With over 25 years of experience shipping household items and luggage abroad, we simplify the process.
+With over 25 years of experience sending furniture and luggage abroad, we simplify the delivery service process.
 Our expert team and multilingual customer service make us the top choice among shipping companies in Switzerland.

 Shipping to Switzerland from UK made easy

-We've designed our shipping services to be as straightforward as possible.
+We've designed our luggage delivery services to be as straightforward as possible.
 In other words, we handle the logistics, so you don't have to!
-Simply make a booking, pack your belongings, and complete your online documents.
-We'll come to your address, collect your shipment, clear it through customs, and then deliver your belongings to their destination.
+Simply book our services, pack your delivery shipment, and complete your online documents.
+We'll come to your address, collect your shipment, clear it through Swiss customs, and then deliver your belongings to their destination.

-Here are some unbeatable reasons why our worldwide shippers make life easier:
+Here are some unbeatable reasons why our boxes and bags delivery service makes life easier:

-- Complimentary storage: enjoy two weeks of free storage in your origin country at one of our secure depots before shipping.
+- Complimentary storage services: enjoy two weeks of free storage services in the UK at one of our secure depots before sending overseas.

-- Transparent fees: since we own and operate a global network of depots, we control costs.
-Get a free instant quote for an itemised price breakdown specific to your needs.
+- Transparent delivery fees: since we own and operate a global network of depots, we control costs.
+Get a free instant quote for an itemised delivery cost breakdown specific to your needs.

-- Pay in stages: we won't demand the entire bill upfront.
-Instead, you make several payments across your shipping experience.
+- Pay in for our delivery services stages: we won't demand the entire bill upfront.
+Instead, you make several payments across your delivery experience.

-- We take care of customs: with over 25 years of international shipping experience, we clear your shipment through customs.
+- We take care of Swiss customs: with over 25 years of international delivery experience, we clear your shipment through customs.
 All you need to do is pack your home effects into containers and complete your online documents.

-- 24/7 customer assistance: our multilingual customer service team can answer questions and offer advice around the clock.
+- 24/7 customer service: our multilingual customer service team can answer questions and offer delivery advice around the clock.

-Shipping from UK to Switzerland in 5 easy steps
+Send boxes and bags to Switzerland in 5 steps

 Free online quick quote